Tokenizing Elevation Values for Consistent Depth

 npx jscodeshift -t ./codemods/elevation-tokenizer.js src/ --extensions=tsx,css

-4. Verify Run parallel builds with legacy and tokenized outputs.
-Compare computed styles using Playwright or visual regression suites to ensure zero optical regression.
+4. Verify — run parallel builds with legacy and tokenized outputs.
+Compare computed styles using Playwright or visual regression suites to confirm zero optical regression.

 Cross-Environment Validation & Maintenance